nghiant3223/nghiant3223.github.io/_posts/2025-04-15-go-scheduler.md

 If `P` is `nil`, it attempts to retrieve an idle processor from the global idle list.
 If no idle processor is available, the function simply returns—indicating that the maximum number of active processors is already in use and no additional thread `M` can be created or reactivated.
-If an idle processor is found (or `P` was already provided), the function either creates a new thread `M1` (if none are idle) or wakes up an existing idle one to run the processor `P`.
+If an idle processor is found (or `P` was already provided), the function either creates a new thread `M1` (if none is idle) or wakes up an existing idle one to run `P`.

 Once awakened, the existing thread `M` continues in the [schedule loop](#schedule-loop).
 If a new thread is created, it's done via the [`clone`](https://man7.org/linux/man-pages/man2/clone.2.html) system call, with [`mstart`](https://github.com/golang/go/blob/go1.24.0/src/runtime/os_linux.go#L186-L187) as the entry point.